outonmybike/portfolio/README.md

 # Portfolio Page - Dan Nelson

 ## Purpose
-Provide a medium to showcase my work with web applications
+Provide a medium to showcase work done on web applications

 ## Built With
 * HTML